Team-Nifty-GmbH/nuxbe-printer-bridge/readme.md

 ./target/release/rust-spooler config
 ```

-The configuration is stored in `~/.config/flux-spooler/config.json` and includes:
+The configuration is stored in `~/.config/nuxbe-printer-bridge/config.json` and includes:

 - `instance_name`: Unique identifier for this print server
 - `printer_check_interval`: How often to check for printer changes (minutes)
 - `job_check_interval`: How often to check for print jobs (minutes)
-- `flux_url`: Base URL for the FLUX ERP API
+- `nuxbe_url`: Base URL for the Nuxbe ERP API
-- `flux_api_token`: Authentication token for the API
+- `nuxbe_api_token`: Authentication token for the API
 - `api_port`: Port to run the API server on
 - `reverb_disabled`: Whether to disable WebSocket and use polling instead
 - `reverb_*` settings: Configuration for Laravel Reverb WebSocket connection